skymansandy/wiretapKMP/wiretap-okhttp/README.md

 # wiretap-okhttp

 OkHttp interceptor for WiretapKMP.
-Logs HTTP requests, responses, and WebSocket connections to the Wiretap database for inspection via the built-in Compose UI.
+Logs HTTP requests, responses, WebSocket connections, and SSE (Server-Sent Events) streams to the Wiretap database for inspection via the built-in Compose UI.

 **Platforms:** Android, JVM